-The term “Samoyed” used to apply to various indigenous tribes of Siberia throughout history.
+The term “Samoyed” applied to various indigenous tribes of Siberia throughout history.
 At least three of these tribes are now extinct, while the four remain.
-The largest remaining tribe are “Nenets” – meaning simply “men”.
+The largest remaining tribe are the “Nenets” – meaning simply “men”.
 Since the 20th century, the term “Nenets” became a substitute for the term “Samoyed”, considered to be derogatory.

 But why derogatory?
-The truth is that nobody really knows what this ancient name means.
+The truth is that nobody knows what the word “Samoyed” means.
 According to Wikipedia:

 The Russian words “samo” and “yed” give the meaning “self-eater”.

 Indeed, this Russian translation works in all Slavic languages.
 The second morph is present even in the English term “edible”.
 But since the Samoyed are not cannibals, why would they have such a name?

 I would like to propose a different perspective: What if the first morph does not mean “self” but “soma” – as in magical “soma” plant?

 Soma is the name of a ritual drink, sacred in both Vedic and Zoroastrian religions.
 The main ingredient of this drink was an extract of an unknown plant.
 In both the ancient Vedic religion and Zoroastrianism, the name of the drink and the plant are the same.